tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. **V1** In this scenario, the emphasis is on the connectivity of the source and destination hosts,

 This scenario examines the connectivity of the source and destination hosts, i.e. how the moving intermediate hosts can build temporary routes and relay the ping messages.
-In this context, the communication ranges of the hosts is an adequate abstraction of the physical layer communication, thus the unit disk analog model is suitable for this purpose.
+In this context, the communication ranges of the hosts is an adequate abstraction for the physical layer, thus the unit disk analog model is suitable for this purpose.

+**TODO** bovebben...miert adequate...kidomborit...egy routing protocol mit var az alatta levo layertol

+pl nem tudja azonnal elkuldeni

+konnyebb vele gondolkodni

+ha routing protocolt fejlesztesz, nem nyilvanvalo h mit kell beirni a physical layer settingsbe

+inibe mind a 3 parameter

+comm range 100
+interference 200
+detection 400

+van interference -> ezt kiemel

 Here is the configuration in omnetpp.ini: